 Throughout Exercise Ningaloo Challenge, every screen in the command centre displayed a common operating picture running on ArcGIS Enterprise (Portal) with live feeds via GeoEvent Server.
 During the previous year’s exercise, teams relied on printed maps and struggled to keep up with real-time updates.

-In addition, Shoreline Assessment Teams (SATs) used Collector for ArcGIS (from ArcGIS Online) and fed information, including photos, back to the Perth office, some 1,200 km away.
+In addition, Shoreline Assessment Teams (SATs) used ArcGIS field applications to fed information, including photos, back to the Perth office, some 1,200 km away.

 The exercise involved people going into the field and simulating a response to the disaster – even down to running daily simulated press conferences, involving participants including senior members of the commercial organisations and senior government representatives, such as the State Marine Pollution Coordinator, the State Disaster Recovery Coordinator and a Petroleum Title Holder CEO.